-On 11 December 2015, DIA's Board of Directors of DIA approved its Shareholder Communication Policy, Fiscal Policy, Risk Management Policy, Media Relations Policy in the Information Area and, lastly, the Environmental Policy.

-In 2016, the Franchise Relation policy, the Corporate Food Quality and Safety policy and the Policy for the Prevention of Crime and Anti-corruption were approved and published, all of which are available on the company's corporate website.
+On 11 December 2015, the Board of Directors of DIA approved its Shareholder Communication Policy, Fiscal Policy, Risk Management Policy, Media Relations Policy in the Information Area and, lastly, the Environmental Policy.
+In 2016, the Franchise Relation policy, the Corporate Food Quality and Safety policy and the Policy for the Prevention of Crime and Anti-corruption have been approved and published, all of which are available on the company's corporate website.

-As of the date of publication of this report, the two remaining policies have been approved and published: The Human Resources Policy and the Customer Relationship Policy.

-To measure the implementation of each of the policies and fulfil the CNMV's Recommendations of the Code of Good Governance, the DIA Group has developed a series of indicators that are reported to the Audit Committee of the Board of Directors, which has been attributed the company's Social Responsibility functions.
+At the closing date of this report, the two remaining policies have been approved and published: The Human Resources Policy and the Customer Relationship Policy.
+To measure the implementation of each of the policies and fulfil the Recommendations of the Code of Good Governance of the CNMV, the DIA Group has developed a series of indicators that are reported to the Audit Committee of the Board of Directors, which has been attributed the company's Social Responsibility functions.